Eontec/eontec.github.io/_posts/2023-06-17-Black-Guild-V3C5.md

 "That's ......."

-　But the way he looks at me is suspicious.
+　But the way they look at me is suspicious.

 　Hmmm, I guess they don't trust me.
 Well, when a dull guy like him suddenly becomes famous, it's no wonder people look at him with suspicion.